What Happens When Your Wood Packaging Isn’t ISPM-15 Compliant?

-In the world of packaging and transportation, there are a wide array of regulations that contractors and manufacturers must follow.
+In the packaging and transportation industries, there are a wide array of regulations that contractors and manufacturers must follow.

-While they can seem complicated, it is essential that you follow them.
+While they can seem complicated, it is essential that they’re followed.
 Among some of these regulations is ISPM-15, a standard that exists specifically for certain types of wooden packaging.

 ISPM-15 refers to the International Standards for Phytosanitary Measures No. 15.
 It’s a regulatory document developed by the International Plant Protection Convention (IPPC).